Boeing begins fixing Dreamliners, starts on five ANA 787s

 The Dreamliners have been parked since regulators in the United States and elsewhere ordered all 50 planes out of the skies in mid-January after batteries on two of them overheated.

 ANA is the world's biggest operator of the carbon-composite aircraft with 17 of the planes.
-After ANA, the biggest 787 operator is local rival Japan Airlines Co with seven jets, followed by United Continental Holdings Inc's United Airlines and Air India with six each.
+After ANA, the biggest 787 operator is local rival Japan Airlines Co (9201.T) with seven jets, followed by United Continental Holdings Inc's (UAL.N) United Airlines and Air India AIN.UL with six each.

 ANA plans about 100 to 200 round trip test flights in May of its repaired aircraft before carrying passengers again from June, sources knowledgeable about ANA's operations told Reuters last week.
 The flights will check the safety of the aircraft, and allow ANA's 180 Dreamliner pilots to get accustomed to flying it again and renew their licenses after more than a three-month break.